giovannifil-64/nlp/README.md

 This command will evaluate the model(s) and save the results in the `results/evaluations` folder.

-Two datasets are available are:
+Two datasets are available:
-- `stereoset_dev.json`: smaller dataset used for initial evaluation and fine-tuning
+- `stereoset_dev.json`: Smaller dataset used for evaluation before and after fine-tuning (default for evaluation)
-- `stereoset_test.json`: larger dataset used for the evaluation after the fine-tuning
+- `stereoset_test.json`: Larger dataset used for fine-tuning (default for training)

 ### Fine-tuning